Optical constraints on the coldest metal-poor population

 We reduced the $J$-band images using the Image Reduction and Analysis Facility \citep[IRAF;][]{tody1986iraf, tody1993iraf}.
 We bias and flat-corrected all the individual exposures using the master bias and master sky flat frames of the same night.
 We created the sky frame for each dithering point by median combining all the images of the other dithering positions in the same dithering cycle using the task \textit{imcombine}, with scale parameter set to 'mode'.
 We subtracted the sky from each image using the task \textit{imarith}.
 All the sky-subtracted images of the same epoch were then averaged via \textit{imcombine}, taking into account the offsets.
 The pixels with the highest and the lowest deviating counts were rejected.

 We used the task \textit{daofind} with a threshold of 10 $\sigma$, an average full width half maximum (FWHM) of point source, and an average background fluctuation of each image to extract the point sources with high signal-to-noise-ratio (S/N).
-These high-S/N point sources are key to determine the shift, rotation, magnification of the field, as well as the optical aberrations.
+These high-S/N point sources are key to determine the shift, rotation, magnification of the field, as well as the distortion.
 Our targets, on the other hand, are normally faint, so we used \textit{imcentroid} to locate the target if it was not extracted with the 10-$\sigma$ threshold.
-We then used the task \textit{xyxymatch} to match all the extracted sources between the reference epoch and each other epoch.
-In the next step, we used \textit{geomap} and \textit{geoxytran} to fit the pixel-level transformation between epochs and transform the target pixel coordinates of the different epochs to the reference frame of the reference epoch (0.0 year in Fig.~\ref{fig:parallax}).
+We then used the task \textit{xyxymatch} to match all the extracted high-S/N sources (about a hundred) between the reference epoch and each other epoch.
+In the next step, we used \textit{geomap} to fit the pixel-level transformation between epochs, which applied a third-order polynomial in x and y, and computed linear terms and distortions terms separately.
+It is an iterative process so sources deviate from the fit (e.g., defects, high-parallax stars, sources at the edges) will be discarded.
+We then used \textit{geoxytran} to transform the target pixel coordinates of the different epochs to the reference frame of the reference epoch (0.0 year in Fig.~\ref{fig:parallax}).